 3. Indulge in the history of flight

 The Outer Banks is where the first powered, sustained and controlled airplane flight ever took place.
-On the historic Outer Banks spot in Kill Devil Hills the Wright Brothers National Memorial commemorates the achievements of the Wright brothers.
+On the historic Outer Banks spot (exactly where it happened) in Kill Devil Hills, the Wright Brothers National Memorial commemorates the achievements of the Wright brothers.

 When you visit the memorial on your Outer Banks vacation, it’s fascinating to follow the story of the Wright brothers.
 It was a rocky road from failure to success.